 \section{Introduction}

-Normal maps of surface encode 3D geometry by representing the orientation of the surface elements at each pixel, making them essential for a wide range of applications, including relighting~\citep{tiwari2024merlin, sang2020single, li2018learning, liu2020unsupervised, li2023dani}, 3D mesh reconstruction~\citep{ye2025hi3dgen}, and modern gaming pipelines~\citep{wong2006adaptive, moreira2022analysis}.
-In early methods, capturing accurate normal maps of an object requires specialized equipment and incurs high cost, motivating the development of more intelligent methods that can reliably infer them from casually captured RGB images of the object.
+Normal maps represent 3D geometry by specifying the surface orientation at each pixel point, making them essential for a wide range of applications, including relighting~\citep{tiwari2024merlin, sang2020single, li2018learning, liu2020unsupervised, li2023dani}, 3D reconstruction~\citep{ye2025hi3dgen}, and rendering~\citep{zeng2025survey,rendering2015physically}.
+In early methods, obtaining accurate normal maps required specialized hardware setups and was therefore costly for broad use.
+This motivates the development of techniques for monocular normal estimation, which aim to reliably infer normal maps directly from casually captured RGB images.

-To tackle this task, previous works~\citep{yoon2016fine, he2024neural, li2015depth, li2024spin, fu2024geowizard, bae2021estimating} directly estimate normal maps from a single RGB image using deep models.
+Specifically, to achieve accurate monocular normal estimation, prior works~\citep{yoon2016fine, he2024neural, li2015depth, li2024spin, fu2024geowizard, bae2021estimating} directly predict normal maps from a single RGB image using deep neural models.
 Despite achieving promising results, these methods often produce normal maps that appear to have a correct appearance but fail to remain consistent with the underlying 3D geometry.
 We refer to this limitation as ``\textbf{3D misalignment}'' (see \Fref{fig:3d_misalignment}).
 We argue that this limitation arises from the current paradigm, where the model learns to recover geometry primarily by aligning with the color representation of normal maps.
-The deep model struggles to distinguish and reconstruct fine geometric details because normal maps represent geometry in a highly compact form, where geometry variations across different positions appear only as subtle color differences.
+As a result, the deep model struggles to distinguish and estimate fine geometric details because normal maps represent geometry in a highly compact form, where geometry variations across different positions appear only as subtle color differences.
 This issue becomes particularly severe in monocular normal estimation, where geometric details in the input are inherently more ambiguous, thus difficult to recover.